There’s ‘routine’ and ‘ritual’.

 Henry Morton Stanley, journalist for an American newspaper in 1871, is the simple most impressive model of the self-control.
 He went up to the Congo River in 1887 as his third African expedition, long after his assignment to find a Scottish missionary to Congo that got him famous with his first words of their encounter: “Dr. Livingstone, I presume?”

 He and his team spent months struggling to find a way through the dense Ituri rain forest.
-They suffered by hunger, malaria, countless sores, injuries and torrential rains.
+They suffered from hunger, malaria, countless sores, injuries, and torrential rains.
 They even got attacked by natives with poisonous spears, screaming “Meat!
 Meat!”
-Imagine, they’ve been in the dark rain forest for months, eating berries, roots, fungi, caterpillars and ants, if they have been lucky enough to find these.
+Imagine, they’ve been in the dark rain forest for months, eating berries, roots, fungi, caterpillars, and ants, if they have been lucky enough to find these.
 Still, men have been either left out behind or dropping dead on the road.
 Yet, Stanley managed to survive through the challenging expedition.
 How?

-Discipline, is extremely hard if you are not pressured by outer source.
+Discipline is extremely hard if you are not pressured by outer source.
 It’s easy to push today’s list to tomorrow, sleep late and eat unhealthy.
-Working as a self-employed is a challenge with myself everyday.
-This ten minute process in the morning help me to keep my day straight.
+Working as a self-employed is a challenge with myself every day.
+This ten-minute process in the morning helps me to keep my day straight.
 I’ve never thought of it as a serious action, but I was very glad that found out I have this habit of spending ten minutes in every morning.
 As much as long term travel is a peculiar lifestyle, I need a certain of order to be sane.
 I think of it as a common human behavior, the nature to have a home, keep the habitat safe, nice and neat.
 I don’t have a place I can call home just yet, but at least I can make tea anywhere I go.
-I don’t wear suits for work everyday, but I’m keeping the self-respect level by repeating things I like.
+I don’t wear suits for work every day, but I’m keeping the self-respect level by repeating things I like.